njinius/njinius.challenges/README.md

 9. Write your flawless code, commit and push!
 10. Go back to Slack to get praise for a job well done :)

+Note: You can follow the same process to contribute to someone elses challenge.
+Simply use the branch and folder naming convention to avoid conflicts